- What we do

 Rehabilitation medicine serves two main groups of people: those with neurological disabilities and those with limb loss and other musculoskeletal impairments.
 Some of the conditions covered are: spinal and head injuries, amputation, stroke, multiple sclerosis, motor neurone disease, Huntington’s disease, and Parkinson’s disease.
 In childhood these may also include cerebral palsy, spina bifida, congenital limb disorders and muscular dystrophies.

 Most aspects of rehabilitation medicine require a multidisciplinary team.
 There is also much overlap with colleagues in other specialties in neurological, neurosurgical, orthopaedic, palliative care, psychiatric, psychological, rheumatological, vascular and pain medicine, as well as paediatric and geriatric colleagues.
 Social services and other non-medical agencies are often involved in the rehabilitation process to ensure that suitable care continues outside the hospital.

 Related RCP publications

-- Consultant physicians working with patients, fourth edition (2008)
+- Consultant physicians working with patients, revised fifth edition (2013)